ChicoState/UX-BudgetTravel/phaseIII/README.md

 ### Usability Testing:

 Our Usability test or main objectives were to make Budget Travel users have a memorable experience that differs from other vacation planning websites.
+Our usability testing was designed to focus on our user interaction, preferences, and expectations.
+By understanding the needs of our diverse user base, encompassing individuals with varied budget constraints, travel experiences, technological proficiency, and distinct travel motivations, we sought to enhance the user journey through Budget Travel's interface.
+We decided to focus on some specific screening.

 #### Screening

-* People who are a good fit:
+People who are a good fit:

 * People who have a strict budget
 * People who have no budget, but would like to save money
 * People who are 18+ years old